 Around the same time, another Spartan commander, Sphodrias, decided to launch an attack on the Athenian port, Piraeus, but he retreated before reaching it and burned the land as he returned towards the Peloponnese.
 This act was condemned by Spartan leadership, but it made little difference to the Athenians, who were now motivated to resume fighting with Sparta more than ever before.
 They gathered their fleet and Sparta lost several naval battles near the Peloponnesian coast.
 However, neither Athens nor Thebes really wanted to engage Sparta in a land battle, for their armies were still superior.
 Furthermore, Athens was now faced with the possibility of being caught in between Sparta and the now-powerful Thebes, so, in 371 BCE, Athens asked for peace.

-At the peace conference, however., Sparta refused to sign the treaty if Thebes insisted on signing it Boeotia.
+At the peace conference, however., Sparta refused to sign the treaty if Thebes insisted on signing it in Boeotia.
 This is because doing so would have accepted the legitimacy of the Boeotian League, something the Spartans did not want to do.
 This outraged Thebes and the Theban envoy left the conference, leaving all parties unsure if the war was still on.
-But the Spartans clarified the situation by gathering their army and matching into Boeotia.
+But the Spartan army clarified the situation by gathering and matching into Boeotia.

 The Battle of Leuctra: The Fall of Sparta

 In 371 BCE, the Spartan army marched into Boeotia and was met by the Theban army in the small town of Leuctra.
 However, for the first time in nearly a century, the Spartans were soundly beaten.
 This proved that the Theban-led Boeotian League had finally surpassed Spartan power and was ready to assume its position as the hegemon of ancient Greece.
 This loss marked the end of the Spartan empire, and it also marked the true beginning of the end for Sparta.